 It's impossible for a property to not suffer regular wear and tear after some time.
 In these cases, the landlord must provide the necessary care to the rental unit as per the guidelines in the rental agreement.

 However, if the landlord must provide more money or beyond-reasonable efforts to repair damages, they may choose not to give the deposit back.
+This is one of the reasons why tenants with pets are usually asked to pay a pet deposit in addition to their security deposit.
 It's important to note that some states have provisions regarding what counts as "abnormal damage," so you must check these terms before making small claims.

 Unpaid Rent or Fees